OneForFreedom/Sweat-Snitch/JOURNAL.md

 # Entry 3, ONE.
 FINAL.
 ENTRY.

-Okay, so I researched prices and made a proper bom.
-Not one jlc can read tho.
+- Okay, so I researched prices and made a proper bom.
-I completed the readme
+- I completed the readme
-I double checked every component then uploaded it onto github.
+- I double checked every component then uploaded it onto github.
-I also added the arduino.
+- I also added the arduino.
 Coded properly - I hope.

 This is one hefty project.
 Give or take a few mins I spent around 1 hour doing all this.

 Time taken 1 hour

 Total time taken 15 Hours.

 I'll continue journalling the making process!